Kaywuyep/alx-airbnb-database/database-adv-script/README.md

 Consider the performance impact of different join types Use appropriate indexes on join columns
 Test your queries with different data scenarios

+Non-correlated Subquery: Key characteristics are the inner query can run independently and doesn't reference the outer query.
+Correlated Subquery: Key characteristics are the inner query references the outer query (note b.user_id = u.user_id) and is executed once for each row processed by the outer query.